It’s Thanksgiving and They’re Back…

 Last but not least, laundry.
 I must admit the first time each of my kids came home from school for Thanksgiving; I was so excited to have them home I actually did their laundry.
 Yes, that lasted one visit!
 I now keep them company while they do their own laundry, sometimes helping them fold it.
 Fine; I will do anything to spend a little extra time with them.

 Thanksgiving traditions remained Thanksgiving traditions right down to starting with watching the parade to helping me with the clean-up.
 I was a little surprised when my first college kid announced her plans that would begin at about 10:30 on the night of Thanksgiving.
 I told her that it was a family day and no one would be going out.
-Little did I know the texting and plan making had begun hours earlier.
+Little did I know the texting and plan-making had begun hours earlier.
 Shortly thereafter, there was a swarm of kids in my kitchen and I loved listening to them catch up.
 So, I was wrong.
 By the time this happened with my second child, I was smarter.
 Then the third one came along and I decided we were going to go to New York for Thanksgiving this year and she was devastated that she wouldn’t be home for Thanksgiving break to see her friends.
-We compromised and are coming home to S. Florida on Friday afternoon, so she will still get some time with her high school friends.
+We compromised and came home to S. Florida on Friday afternoon freshman year, so she still got some time with her high school friends.
+This year we aren’t going away.

 If you are lucky enough to have your kids stay home through Sunday though, I do have one bit of advice.
 As much as you want to savor every last minute; send them off early Sunday morning.
 It has taken my daughter as long as 11 hours to get back to Tally because traffic that day is generally horrendous.
 It is a whole new way of life for our students and for us too.
 Think of Thanksgiving as a practice run for the three-week-long Winter Break.